vicziani/employees-python-cicd/README.md

 * Web application
 * VCS: GitHub

-Employee has an id and a name.
+Employee entity has an id and a name.

 This application has a HTML UI and a REST API.

-Use Postgresql.
+nUse Postgresql.

-change1-1